olauncher/olauncher.github.io/_posts/2012-01-02-new-launcher.markdown

 One cool feature about the new launcher you might want to know about is that you can pass it command-line features!
 The syntax is:

-Minecraft <username> <password> <server:port>
+Minecraft &lt;username&gt; &lt;password&gt; &lt;server:port&gt;

-<username> is the username you wish to log in as
-<password> is your password.
+&lt;username&gt; is the username you wish to log in as &lt;password&gt; is your password.
 If this is set, the launcher will automatically start the game without waiting for you to press the button
-<server:port> is an ip to a minecraft server.
+&lt;server:port&gt; is an ip to a minecraft server.
 If this is set, the game will automatically connect to that server once the game has started.